-Some of the most cited skill shortages across Local Government include engineers and project managers, which presents a particular challenge to Hawkesbury City Council with the upcoming roll out of the Western Sydney Infrastructure Grants Program projects, as well as ongoing natural disaster recovery efforts.
+Some of the most cited skill shortages across Local Government include engineers and project managers, which presents a particular challenge to Hawkesbury City Council with the roll out of the Western Sydney Infrastructure Grants Program projects, increasing asset renewal requirements as well as ongoing natural disaster recovery efforts.
 Council will be looking at alternative sources of recruitment and training to either develop suitable recruits internally, or to seek external applicants.